-The direct medical costs and morbidity and mortality losses (as traditionally measured) in the state totaled an estimated \$42.5 billion in 2019, up from \$40.3 billion in 2018 and \$38.7 billion two years ago (according to TPG's update of existing information from the National Institutes of Health5 and a study of costs in Texas).6 In 2010, cancer treatment costs in Texas were about \$11.5 billion in current dollars and \$13.3 billion in constant 2019 dollars.
-By 2020, treatment costs are expected to be almost \$19.1 billion in current dollars (a 66.3 % rise) and \$18.7 billion in constant 2019 dollars (a 41.2% increase).
-The projected rates of increase at the national level are even higher.
+The direct medical costs and morbidity and mortality losses (as traditionally measured) in the state totaled an estimated \$44.7 billion in 2020, up from \$42.5 billion in 2019 and \$40.3 billion two years ago (according to TPG's update of existing information from the National Institutes of Health and a study of costs in Texas).
+In 2010, cancer treatment costs in Texas were about \$11.5 billion in current dollars and \$13.6 billion in constant 2020 dollars.
+In 2020, treatment costs are estimated to be almost \$19.6 billion in current and constant 2020 dollars (a 70.6% and 43.9% rise respectively).
+By 2030, the projected costs are expected to be \$30.8 billion in current dollars, 57.5% higher than in 2020.
+In constant 2020 dollars, the costs are

-The direct medical costs of cancer and morbidity and mortality losses (as traditionally measured) in the state totaled an estimated \$42.5 billion in 2019, increasing over the past few years.
+The direct medical costs of cancer and morbidity and mortality losses (as traditionally measured) in the state totaled an estimated \$44.7 billion in 2020, increasing over the past few years.

-3 "Expected New Cancer Cases and Deaths by Primary Site, Texas, 2019," Texas Cancer Registry, Cancer Epidemiology and Surveillance Branch, Texas Department of State Health Service, July 2019.
+&lt;sup>3 "Expected New Cancer Cases and Deaths by Primary Site, Texas, 2020," Texas Cancer Registry, Cancer Epidemiology and Surveillance Branch, Texas Department of State Health Service, January 2020.
 Because of the additional detail provided in these estimates, they are used in much of the current analysis.

-4 American Cancer Society, Cancer Facts & Figures 2019, Atlanta, American Cancer Society; 2019.
+&lt;sup>4 American Cancer Society, Cancer Facts & Figures 2020, Atlanta, American Cancer Society; 2020.

-5 The National Institutes of Health (NIH) estimated the total overall cost of cancer in 2010 (the latest year for which such information is available) to be \$263.8 billion including direct medical costs of \$102.8 billion (including the total of all health expenditures), indirect morbidity costs (the cost of lost productivity due to illness) of \$20.9 billion, and indirect mortality costs (the cost of lost productivity due to premature death) of \$140.1 billion.
+&lt;sup>5 The National Institutes of Health (NIH) estimated the total overall cost of cancer in 2010 (the latest year for which such information is available) to be \$263.8 billion including direct medical costs of \$102.8 billion (including the total of all health expenditures), indirect morbidity costs (the cost of lost productivity due to illness) of \$20.9 billion, and indirect mortality costs (the cost of lost productivity due to premature death) of \$140.1 billion.
 See Cancer facts & figures 2011.
 (2011).
 American Cancer Society.

-6 A study directed by the Texas Department of State Health Services (DSHS) and conducted by scholars at the University of Texas Medical Branch (UTMB) found that the total cost of cancer in the state was roughly \$21.9 billion in 2007, with \$10.0 billion in direct medical costs and \$11.8 billion in indirect costs from lost productivity due to cancer morbidity and mortality.
+&lt;sup>6 A study directed by the Texas Department of State Health Services (DSHS) and conducted by scholars at the University of Texas Medical Branch (UTMB) found that the total cost of cancer in the state was roughly \$21.9 billion in 2007, with \$10.0 billion in direct medical costs and \$11.8 billion in indirect costs from lost productivity due to cancer morbidity and mortality.
 See Philips, B.U., et al. (2009, March).
 The cost of cancer in Texas 2007.
 Department of Preventive Medicine and Community Health; Texas Medical Branch at Galveston.